isabella232/docs-hub-ih/docs/user_guide.md

 ## Installation and Deployment

 Information Hub is distributed as a set of Docker images and can be deployed using Docker Compose tool.
 The [information-hub-docker](https://gitpixel.satrdlab.upv.es/xlab/information-hub-docker) repository provides Docker Compose projects for installing Information Hub and Elasticsearch.
 The installation is split into two parts (two Docker Compose projects) - Information Hub and Elasticsearch which are located in the `infhub` and `elastic` folder respectively.
 The `infhub` Docker Compose project installs Information Hub together with its prerequisites Apache Kafka and ZooKeeper.
 The `elastic` Docker Compose project installs Elasticsearch and Kibana version 7.2.0.
 Alternatively, a custom installation of Elasticsearch can be used (taking into account that the supported version of Elasticsearch is 7.2.x).
 All services of Information Hub are installed to the single machine and likewise Elastic services are installed to a single machine which can be the same or different than for Information Hub.
-The structure of the `information-hub-docker` repository
+The structure of the `information-hub-docker` repository is depicted below:

 ![information-hub-docker repository structure](img/information-hub-docker-repository.png)

-The Information Hub Docker Compose project also includes the AIS Data Collector service which collects AIS data from [AISHub](https://www.aishub.net/) data sharing service.
+The Information Hub Docker Compose project also includes an AIS Data Collector service which collects AIS data from [AISHub](https://www.aishub.net/) data sharing service.
 The installation of this service is optional and requires an AISHub membership.

 The Docker Compose deployment of Information Hub consists of the following services: